Pathways to Access our Physician Assistant Studies (PAS) Program

 Dual Program Opportunities

-The dual degree program affords individuals interested in pursuing clinical and public health training a unique opportunity to complete both degree programs in less time and save money with up to 15 credits of overlap, students can save approximately $13,000 and one year of time by completing them concurrently.
-Students may apply their combined PA and public health skills in such areas as population or clinical research, health administration leadership and community health promotion.
+Individuals interested in pursuing both clinical and public health training may complete both degree programs concurrently – saving up to 15 credits of overlapping courses, one year of time, and approximately $13,000.
+Combined PA and public health skills may be applied in areas such as population or clinical research, health administration leadership, and community health promotion.

-- Become officially admitted to both SU’s PA and MPH programs, respectively.
+- Gain official admission to both SU’s PA and MPH programs, respectively.

 - The Master of Science in Physician Assistant Studies (MS-PAS) coursework may not be taken out of sequence due to the program’s rigor and structure.
-Thus, PA students will not begin MPH coursework until their second year.
-Once Year 3/Fall 3 is complete, they may continue working on the MPH coursework in any course order on either a full-time or part-time basis.
+Thus, MPH coursework may not be started until the second year.
+Once Year 3/Fall 3 is complete, the MPH may be continued in any course order on either a full or part-time basis.

-- For both programs, a passing grade of “C” or better in each course and maintenance of a 3.0 grade-point average is required for satisfactory progression and graduation.
+- Passing grades of “C” or better in all courses and maintenance of an overall 3.0 GPA in both programs is required for satisfactory progression and graduation.

-This graduate certificate program embodies collaboration between various health professions alongside educators of the performing art with the common goal of developing teaching practices, healthcare prevention, assessment, and treatment strategies that will enhance and potentially prolong the career of a performing artist.
+The SUPA program works alongside our performing arts educators to develop teaching practices, healthcare prevention, assessment, and treatment strategies that will enhance and potentially prolong the career of a performing artist.